Voice From The Field: Sensei Stacy Fouse

 I know your dojo supports domestic violence survivors.
 Can you tell me about that?

 Once a month we do a women’s self-defense class that caters to women who have been in domestic violence situations.
-My partner Jason is retired military and a former police officer, so he can offer the best perspective on the legality of what you can and can’t do in a domestic violence situation.
+Hanshi Jason is very knowledgeable on the legality of what you can and can’t do in a domestic violence situation.
 He’s a fantastic resource for everybody at the dojo.

 Is there anything you’re planning right now that excites you?

-So, right now, I want to get the word out about our classes.
+So, right now, I want to get the word out about the classes.

-How can people learn more about your classes?
-Is your information online?
+How can people learn more about classes at the dojo?
+Is the information online?

-We have a Facebook page which can be found under Ohana Self-Defense of West Virginia, and there’s also a sub-page for Ohana Self-Defense Institute Karate—or ODI Karate for short.
-You can find information on any of our classes there.
-We offer kempo, jujitsu, karate, Filipino martial arts, judo, and taekwondo.
-There’s something at our dojo for everybody.
+There is more information on Facebook which can be found under Ohana Self-Defense of West Virginia, and there’s also a sub-page for Ohana Self-Defense Institute Karate—or ODI Karate for short.
+You can find information on any of the classes there.
+The dojo offers kempo, jujitsu, karate, Filipino martial arts, judo, and taekwondo.
+There’s something at the dojo for everybody.
 We are also very family-friendly.
 We have a separate class for three to six-year-old kids which is a fantastic way to give them a start.
 Once they turn 7, they can choose whichever one of the other programs they want.

 Interview conducted, transcribed, and written by Marlynda Arnett, Program Innovation Leader for West Virginia Women Work.